 DCEH Emergency Rental Assistance Program

-The DCEH Emergency Rental Assistance Program is currently on pause while we hire a new Coordinator.
-We are sorry for the inconvenience and will work to get the program back online as soon as possible.
+The DCEH Emergency Rental Assistance Program is currently on an Administrative Hold while we hire and train a new Coordinator.
+We will not be accepting new applications in October.

 The Emergency Rental Assistance Program allows DCEH to further its focus on long-term housing solutions by expanding our areas of involvement to include homeless prevention.
 The DCEH ERA pools together resources, experience, and capacity in our member congregations to have a coordinated impact within the same programmatic structure.